geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 And that is something that's like hard to express.
 It's the way that we express tensor cores is is not really good right now.
 Because
-Like, the tensor cores depend on these shape tracker things being randomly correct.
+Like, the tensor cores depend on these ShapeTracker things being randomly correct.
 So we'd have to move to stuff being upcasted to the warp size.
 We can totally do this.
 Yeah, I think that's fine.